tarantool/sharded-queue/README.md

     ```

     If you use **fifottl** driver (default), you can log driver's method calls with `log_request` (log router's and storage's operations).

+* You can not create or drop tubes by API calls with Tarantool 3.
+You need
+  to update the role configuration instead.

 [metrics-summary]: https://www.tarantool.io/en/doc/latest/book/monitoring/api_reference/#summary
 [queue-statistics]: https://github.com/tarantool/queue?tab=readme-ov-file#getting-statistics